 Liquidity is created by the number of buyers and sellers in the market.
 Higher spreads are a result of low numbers of buyers and sellers.
 Today, market pairs Bitcoin / Ethereum are more liquid and have a lower spread than less popular market pairs.

 Exodus is proud to have 100% transparency on all exchanges.
-Exodus is also one of the few exchanges that lists approximate asset values in local currency alongside the market pairs to give users an easy way to assess costs vs. manually calculating the final costs.
+Exodus is also one of the few exchange-wallets that lists approximate asset values in local currency alongside the market pairs to give users an easy way to assess costs vs. manually calculating the final costs.

 Exodus uses these funds to manage and maintain the Exodus wallet as well as add new features.

-Users find value exchanging assets on Exodus for the following reasons:
+Customers find value exchanging assets on Exodus for the following reasons:

 - All assets remain in your control.
 When exchanging assets on a traditional exchange your assets are exposed to a counterparty risk.
-In Exodus your assets are sent directly from your wallet and delivered directly back to your wallet - this structure gives users greater control.
+In Exodus your assets are sent directly from your wallet and delivered directly back to your wallet - this structure gives you greater control.

 - Privacy.
 Exodus values user privacy and has no accounts and does not associate any personal data to your financial transactions.